Fibonacci Bollinger Bands: Entry, Exit Rules and Setup

 What Are Fibonacci Bollinger Bands?

-Fibonacci Bollinger Bands (FBB) are a twist on the classic Bollinger Bands.
-Instead of relying only on standard deviation to set the width of the bands, FBB brings in Fibonacci ratios — the same numbers that pop up everywhere in nature and markets.
-Where normal Bollinger Bands use a fixed 2 standard deviation multiplier for the upper and lower bands, Fibonacci Bollinger Bands swap that multiplier (or add to it) with key Fibonacci values like 1.618, 2.618, and 4.236 — all drawn from the golden ratio sequence.
+Fibonacci Bollinger Bands (FBB) are a modified version of the classic Bollinger Bands.
+Instead of relying only on standard deviation to set band width, FBB incorporates Fibonacci ratios — key values from the golden ratio sequence like 1.618, 2.618, and 4.236.
+Where regular Bollinger Bands use a fixed 2x standard deviation multiplier for the upper and lower bands, FBB replaces or supplements that multiplier with these Fibonacci values.

-What you end up with is a set of dynamic bands that reflect both price volatility and those natural mathematical levels that traders tend to react to.
-Here's the basic math behind it:
+The result is a set of dynamic bands that reflect both price volatility and those natural mathematical levels traders tend to react to.
+The math is straightforward:

 - MidLine = Simple moving average (SMA) of the typical price over

-nperiods. - Upper Bands = MidLine + (standard deviation × Fibonacci multiplier)
+nperiods. - Upper Bands = MidLine + (standard deviation x Fibonacci multiplier)

-- Lower Bands = MidLine − (standard deviation × Fibonacci multiplier)
+- Lower Bands = MidLine - (standard deviation x Fibonacci multiplier)

 Standard Bollinger Bands vs. Fibonacci Bollinger Bands